Remember to keep track of your professional accomplishments.

-What type of "wins" should you track?
+What type of work accomplishments should you track?

 Don't be shy.
 Track any and all work accomplishments throughout the year, from successful project completions to awards and recognition.
-You might even start your list with past awards, recognition and major accomplishments that may not be directly related to your job, but show qualities that employers appreciate.
+You might even start your list with past awards, recognitions, and major accomplishments that may not be directly related to your job, but show qualities that employers appreciate.

-Some examples of "wins" to track include:
+Some examples of achievements to track include:

-Financial goals you've reached with analytics and results: Track any goals you've reached, how you've reached them and use facts and analytics as much as possible.
+Financial goals you've reached with analytics and results: Track any goals you've reached, how you've reached them, and use facts and analytics as much as possible.

 Difficult situations with co-workers that you successfully worked through and how you did it: If you had a challenging scenario with a positive result, note it for future reference, including the path you took for resolution.